 There is a very high, (of the order of 80% according to one study), percentage of patients who suffer from Borderline Personality Disorder and who also suffer from Major depression.

 When someone has BPD they suffer from depression in a slightly different way to those who do not have it.
 The difference is in the emotional feelings they have.
 BPD sufferers feel anger, loneliness and emptiness as their main emotions.
 Treatments for depression do not seem to work with these sufferers as well as they do with other patients.

 Sufferers of Borderline Personality Disorder benefit most from a treatment of the symptoms.
 Once the symptoms are treated, an improvement is seen and the depression lifts.
 This seems to suggest that the symptoms are a cause of the resulting depression.

 So what should you do if you think you have Borderline Personality Disorder?
 In short, please get help as soon as you can.
+Therapy from a qualified professional is highly recommended.
 Do not try to self-diagnose or self treat because this disorder requires professional guidance and care.
+Talk to a doctor first and get some advice and a proper diagnosis.

 You can find out much more about Borderline Personality Disorder from Wikipedia